-Club members who are the recipients of gear and equipment that is personally owned (i.e. OUCC club equipment) are liable to replace any gear that is lost or damaged by whilst in the care of that member.
+Club members who are the recipients on loan of gear and equipment that is personally owned or OUCC club equipment are liable to replace any gear that is lost or damaged by whilst in the care of that member.
 If no monies are forthcoming within a reasonable time, Club will underwrite all losses.

-Usage of ropes, ladders, belaying equipment, SRT kits, etc. is no guide to their safety; they are generally rendered unsafe by a single exceptional event rather than by general deterioration.
+Usage of ropes, ladders, belaying equipment, SRT kits, etc. is no guide to their safety; they may be rendered unsafe by a single exceptional event rather than as well as by general deterioration.
 Such an event may occur between "Equipment Officer's inspections".
 Hence: